 We’ve seen how to identify companies from LinkedIn.
 But you might already have identified these targeted companies from other sources such as :

-You have company names, company websites, and want to turn them into a list of companies on LinkedIn?
+Do you have company names, and company websites, and want to turn them into a list of companies on LinkedIn?

 You’re in luck.
-Sales Navigator Teams & Enterprise allows yous to upload a list of companies, and LinkedIn will automatically match it in its database and create the list for you to use
+Sales Navigator Teams & Enterprise allows you to upload a list of companies, and LinkedIn will automatically match it in its database and create the list for you to use

-Upload, match the columns and you’re set to succeed :
+Upload, and match the columns and you’re set to succeed :

 It’s up to you now!